 How will you keep track of individual employee performance?

 This question can reveal information about yourself as well as the company.
-More often than not, your employer will already have a system in place to monitor agent performance and make sure they are meeting their goals.
+More often than not, your employer will already have a help desk system in place to monitor agent performance and make sure they are meeting their goals.
 These could be anonymous SLA ratings, data tracking, and info on each customer interaction that desk specialists are having.
 If this is not the case, you should offer to set one up yourself.

 Keep in mind that setting tangible short and long-term objectives for your teams by referring to performance tables and diagrams is also paramount to become a good Help Desk or Service Desk Manager.
 You also want to state that you can have productive and inquisitive bi-weekly one-on-ones to identify difficulties that team members might be facing before they escalate to bigger issues.